-As described in the "Third-Party Tracking" section, a significant feature of the web is the mixing of first and third party content in a single page, but, this introduces risk where the third party content can use the same set of web features as the first party content.
+As described in the "Third-Party Tracking" section, web pages mix first and third party content into a single application, which introduces the risk that third party content can misuse the same set of web features as first party content.

-Authors should explicit specify the feature’s scope of availability:
+Authors should explicitly specify a feature’s scope of availability:

 When a feature should be made available to embedded third parties -- and often first parties should be able to explicitly control that (using iframe attributes or feature policy)